-

 4. when losing a card can keep some hand cards). - Added Heartless Monkey Hat extension in the spirit of the Gibbon series.

 - Revised and reorganized the original Naked Gibbon concept.
-Now the game is much simpler, requires no bookkeeping nor 2-player specialities.
+The game became much simpler, and required no bookkeeping nor 2-player specialities.

 -